Ignition Coil Basics

 Always Test For Spark First

-The Coil-On-Plug ignition coil has to be removed from the vehicle and a sparker attached to the Coil-On-Plug Boot.
-The sparker that I recommend to use is the HEI sparker.
+The Coil-On-Plug ignition coil has to be removed from the vehicle and a spark tester attached to the coil-On-Plug Boot.
+The spark tester that I recommend to use is the HEI spark tester.
 This tester will produce a dependable result that you can trust.
-This tester is NOT expensive at all and you can pretty much buy it anywhere (online, autoparts store, tool trucks, etc.).
+This tester is NOT expensive at all and you can pretty much buy it anywhere (online, auto-parts store, tool trucks, etc.).

 If you have never heard of or seen this tool before or what it can do to help in your diagnostic tests, then I recommend the following article (within this site): The HEI Spark Tester.